 In order to effectively manage aggression and anxiety-based issues, you must first understand why the dog is doing what he is doing and then work to address the root cause of the problem, not just suppress the symptoms with punishment.

-Too often, dominance and punitive trainers misdiagnose the real cause for dogs’ behavior, meaning they apply forceful treatment protocols that are ineffective at best and very dangerous at worst.
-These methods often appear to ‘work’ because they do indeed stop the dog’s behavior at that moment, but this success is usually short-lived because the dog’s instincts and reactions are merely being suppressed temporarily – not truly changed.
+Too often, dominance and punitive trainers misdiagnose the real cause for dogs’ behaviour, meaning they apply forceful treatment protocols that are ineffective at best and very dangerous at worst.
+These methods often appear to ‘work’ because they do indeed stop the dog’s behaviour at that moment, but this success is usually short-lived because the dog’s instincts and reactions are merely being suppressed temporarily – not truly changed.
 Like a human undergoing psychological treatment, there are no shortcuts to changing how one thinks and feels, and it takes time to achieve true success.

 Tune in next month to read the next column from Victoria and the Victoria Stilwell Positively Dog Training team!